Jon Gould: Sexuality and relationship with Andy Warhol

+Gould's background—old-money roots, a Harvard education, and a Hollywood career—strongly appealed to Warhol, who documented his fascination by extensively photographing him.
+As former Interview editor Bob Colacello observed, it was "a résumé that Andy couldn't resist," adding that Gould, like Warhol's former boyfriend Jed Johnson, had a twin brother named Jay, which further intrigued him.
+Colacello later wrote that to "those of us who were working with Andy at the time, it was obvious that he was suppressing the hurt of losing Jed—'Oh, Bob, it's just one less problem,' he told me unconvincingly the night Jed left, Christmas Eve of 1980—by going completely gaga over Jon Gould."

-Although Gould was Warhol's "romantic obsession," they likely did not have a sexual relationship.
-Warhol made an offer to give Makos a Jaeger-LeCoultre watch if he could get Gould to sleep with him.
+Although Gould became Warhol's "romantic obsession," accounts indicate their relationship was not sexual.
+Gould told his close friend Katy Dobbs that his relationship with Warhol was "asexual."
+Designer Halston similarly downplayed their intimacy, remarking that "the most that ever happened in Montauk was while Jon was taking a shower, Andy probably looked at him and got, you know, some satisfaction."
+Christopher Makos, who spent weekends with them, was even more direct: "I just don't think that they ever did anything.
+That was what Andy was moaning and groaning about."
+Warhol even offered Makos a Jaeger-LeCoultre watch if he could get Gould to sleep with him.
 "He said, if you get me a boyfriend, I will get you the watch.
 So I got him the boyfriend, and I said, time to pay up.
 He said, well, nothing's happened yet," said Makos.
-Gould also told another friend that his relationship with Warhol was "asexual."
-As a result, he had relations with other men and continued to frequent the gay baths.

-An issue of complexity was that Gould was closeted and had not come out about his sexuality.
-Therefore, his intimate relationship with Warhol was concealed from his family.
-By 1983, Gould moved into Warhol's townhouse on the Upper East Side of Manhattan, where he had his own bedroom.
-Because Gould valued his independence and didn't want to receive mail at Warhol's townhouse, he purchased an apartment with assistance from Warhol at the Hotel des Artistes on Manhattan's Upper West Side.
-Jay Gould recalled that when he visited his brother at Warhol's home, he asked him about the nature of their relationship: "He said there was no sexual contact, that they were just good friends."
+Another complicating factor in their relationship was that Gould remained closeted and didn't disclose his sexuality to his family.
+By 1983, he moved into Warhol's townhouse at 57 East 66th Street on the Upper East Side of Manhattan, where he had his own bedroom.
+Valuing his independence and privacy, particularly not wanting to receive mail at Warhol's home, Gould purchased an apartment with Warhol's assistance at the Hotel des Artistes on the Upper West Side.
+While visiting his brother at Warhol's townhouse, Jay Gould asked him about the nature of their relationship.
+"He said there was no sexual contact, that they were just good friends," Gould recalled.
+"Jon described Andy as a 'voyeur,' which I guess he was.
+Yet Jon clearly liked Andy a lot," he added.